 "A group of students venture into the deep caves of remote Texas to locate a favorite archaeology professor who inexplicably has gone missing while searching for the Fountain of Youth.
 In the course of their pursuit, the group unwittingly rappels into a break in the space-time continuum, where time passes much slower than on the surface.
 With no hope for rescue, they descend further into the cave and uncover the most coveted urban legend in history and find themselves in the crossfire for its control."

-It all began right here: on this day in 1951 one of the very first Science Fiction anthology series premiered on television under the name of Out There.
+On this day in 1951 one of the very first Science Fiction anthology series premiered on television under the name of Out There.
 Sadly, it lasted only twelve episodes, perhaps setting an ugly trend very early in the world of SciFi TV.
 In any event, the first installment was titled "Outer Limit," it benefitted from the acting talents of Wesley Addy, Robert Allen, and Stewart Bradly, and here's the plot summary from CTVA.Biz:

 "An extraterrestrial being attempts to convince a captured American jet pilot that earth infatuation with atomic weapons is viewed with alarm by other worlds and that Earth will be destroyed if it fails to curb its experimentation in atomic weaponry."